eProsima/Integration-Service-docs/docs/introduction.rst

 Or we can define custom data transformation making use of :ref:`transformation libraries`.
 Integration Service allow us to define and use our own **TopicDataTypes** through :ref:`types libraries` or  Fast-RTPS **XML Types**.
-Another interesting functionallity is to replicate data from one subcriber to many publishers, or listen from many subscriber while writing to one publisher, or just define a N to M relationship between publishers and subscribers.
+Another interesting functionality is to replicate data from one subscriber to many publishers or listen from many subscriber while writing to one publisher, or just define an N to M relationship between publishers and subscribers.
-Finally, Integration Service is able to communicate two applications that belong to different subnetworks, or through internet and behind Firewalls and NAT using Fast-RTPS **TCP Transport**.
+Finally, Integration Service is able to communicate two applications that belong to different subnetworks, or through the Internet and behind Firewalls and NAT using Fast-RTPS **TCP Transport**.
 And of course, we can use all of these features at the same time.